Serrowxd/mandracchia-law/README.md

 * `Mandracchia Law` in the Navigation should reach the top of the page.

+* The NavBar has absolutely no reactivity, and any attempt to put it to % based layouts will cause it to break.
+Could be the font size?

 ### Build Notes

 `RSNav` = [EXPORT = RSNav] Reactstrap Default Navigation.